goh-joshua/tp/docs/UserGuide.md

 5. **First Look**

-   The playbook.io interface should appear in a few seconds, preloaded with sample data for exploration.
+   The playbook.io interface should appear in a few seconds.

    ![Ui](images/Ui.png)